methylDragon/coding-notes/Python 3/04 Python 3 - Advanced Concepts.md

 ['DOG', 'dog', 3]
 '''

-# Course, the equivalent can be used with lambda functions
+# Course, you can just use lambda functions to get the same result
 # But it's less comprehensible (that was not meant to be a pun)
 stuff = map(lambda w: [w.upper(), w.lower(), len(w)], words)
 for i in stuff:
     print i
 ```

+> **PS: These can be used as generators or in dictionaries (dictionary comprehensions!)** :D

 > You cannot use list comprehensions when the construction rule is too complicated to be expressed with "for" and "if" statements, or if the construction rule can change dynamically at runtime.
 >